cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 - Additional specify an **Ingress** for the **Bulletinboard Ads**, with name `ads-app-ingress` and with proper labels and selector for component and module.

-- As the host URL has to be unique across the whole K8s Cluster, add `--<name-of-your-namespace>` to the hostname 'bulletinboard'and

 - Refer to the above created **Service**

+- As the host URL has to be unique across the whole K8s Cluster, add `--<name-of-your-namespace>` as suffix to the hostname 'bulletinboard', so the host URL would look like: `bulletinboard--part-40a86f44.ingress.wdfcw43.k8s-train.shoot.canary.k8s-hana.ondemand.com`.

 ```
 ---